-This is in recognition of the fact that cancellation of Early NRFU and the early departure of students from college/ university communities affected residents of off-campus housing just as much as it affected those living on-campus.
+This is in recognition of the fact that cancellation of Early NRFU and the early departure of students from college/university communities affected residents of off-campus housing just as much as it affected those living on-campus.
 Just as the Census Bureau deemed these records useful for enumeration in the closing weeks of the census, it should ask state, local and tribal governments to use their networks to gain access to records from college and university administrators, to improve the population estimates in a way that was not possible during the frenetic pace of the census, especially at the height of a pandemic.
 Although not formally part of the GQ universe, the unique issues that have surfaced about difficulties in the enumeration of college and university students in off-campus housing warrant special attention.
 Thus, the Census Bureau should investigate the feasibility of allowing state, local and tribal governments to submit high quality administrative records for the purpose of improving the count of students residing off campus in the 2020 Census base used to develop intercensal population estimates for the next decade.

-5. Leverage the knowledge of the FSCPE network and other scientific and municipal associations to set appropriate quality standards for accepting administrative data under the PCGQR program.
-The members of the Federal-State Cooperative for Population Estimates (FSCPE) should work with the Census Bureau to determine acceptable standards that need to be applied for admissible administrative records under the PCGQR program.
+5. The members of the Federal-State Cooperative for Population Estimates (FSCPE) should work with the Census Bureau to determine acceptable standards that need to be applied for admissible administrative records.
 This should provide for more high-quality, successful submissions and a reduction in the number of submissions based on data and/or considerations that are out-of-scope.
-Because some states have underfunded or lower-capacity FSCPE members, and to avoid inequitable outcomes, the Census Bureau should also reach out to State Data Centers (SDC) and stakeholder associations, such as the Association of Public Data Users (APDU), National League of Cities, and National Association of Counties for guidance in setting the quality standards for acceptable administrative records.
+Because some states have underfunded or lower capacity FSCPE members, and to avoid inequitable outcomes, the Census Bureau should also reach out to State Data Centers (SDC) and stakeholder associations, such as the Association of Public Data Users (APDU), National League of Cities, and National Association of Counties for guidance in setting the quality standards for acceptable administrative records.